WhiteG00se/QualityHunter-World/README.md

   <details>
   <summary>common\facility\shopList.slt</summary>

-  - add all relevent usable items to the shop and some other items as well
+  - you can now get all the usable items you'll need during hunts for 1z at the shop.
+Crafting and cultivating plants are no longer required
+  - added (gourmet) vouchers, armor spheres, whetfish fins and Zorah Magdaros tickets to the shop

   </details>

   <details>